As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

-A REIT is required to keep proper books, records and accounts in respect of the fund and scheme in accordance with the law.
+A REIT is required to keep proper books, records and accounts in respect of the fund and scheme.

-The manager is required to prepare and present semi-annual and annual reports for the REIT to the trustee and thereafter submit the reports to the CMA.
+The manager is required to prepare and present semi-annual and annual reports for the REIT to the trustee and CMA.

-The annual cost of filing the secretarial and tax returns for an entity is nominal, but the professional fees payable by the entity will depend on the accountancy or legal firm it chooses to use.
+The annual cost of filing returns for an entity is nominal, but the professional fees payable by the entity will depend on the accountancy or legal firm chosen.

-The two ways by which real estate can be occupied for a short term are by way of a lease and a licence.
-A lease entitles the lessee to exclusive use and quiet enjoyment of the property, while a licence is permission to use the premises.
-A licence does not grant exclusive use of premises.
+The two ways by which real estate can be occupied for a short term are by way of leases and licences.
+A lease entitles the lessee to exclusive use and quiet enjoyment of the property, while a licence is merely permission to use the premises.

 The various types of leases under the LA are:

 Rents and terms of leases are freely negotiable.
-There are, however, terms that are implied in the lease as provided in the LA.
-These include:
+However, some terms implied in leases as provided in the LA are:

-The length of a lease term is not regulated and parties are free to negotiate it.
-Typically, landlords would want commercial leases to be for not less than five years to avoid controlled tenancies.
+A lease term is not regulated and the parties are free to negotiate it.
+Landlords would want commercial leases to be for not less than five years to avoid controlled tenancies.

 Frequency of rent payments is not statutorily regulated.
-Typically, rent is payable either monthly or quarterly.
+Rent is payable either monthly or quarterly.

-Some leases have rent escalation clauses, hence there may be variation in the rent payable.
+Some leases have rent escalation clauses, hence there may be variation in the rent payable for each year.

 Rent escalation is based on either a percentage increase provided for in the lease, or the market rent payable at the time of the increase.
-Where the increase in the rent is to be calculated based on market rates, then the mechanism of determination of such rent, including the method of appointing a valuer, should be provided for in the lease.
+Where the increase in the rent is to be calculated based on market rates, then the mechanism of determination of such rent, should be provided for in the lease.